-In this report, the Company presents adjusted net income and adjusted net income per diluted share as supplemental measures of performance of the Company, which are not recognized under U.S. GAAP.
-The Company presents adjusted net income and adjusted net income per diluted share because it believes that they are important supplemental measures of its comparable controllable operating performance and it wants to ensure that its investors fully understand the impact of its stock-based compensation (net of any related tax impact) on its net income.
-The Company presents adjusted gross margin from its joint revenue sharing arrangements segment excluding initial launch costs because it believes that it is an important supplemental measure used by management to evaluate ongoing joint revenue sharing arrangement theater performance.
+In this report, the Company presents adjusted net income attributable to Common Shareholders and adjusted net income attributable to Common Shareholders per diluted share as supplemental measures of performance of the Company, which are not recognized under U.S. GAAP.
+The Company presents adjusted net income attributable to Common Shareholders and adjusted net income attributable to Common Shareholders per diluted share because it believes that they are important supplemental measures of its comparable controllable operating performance and it wants to ensure that its investors fully understand the impact of its stock-based compensation (net of any related tax impact) on net income attributable to Common Shareholders.
+The Company presents adjusted gross margin from its joint revenue sharing arrangement excluding initial launch costs because it believes that it is an important supplemental measure used by management to evaluate ongoing joint revenue sharing arrangement theater performance.
 Management uses these measures to review operating performance on a comparable basis from period to period.
 However, these non-GAAP measures may not be comparable to similarly titled amounts reported by other companies.
-Adjusted net income and adjusted net income per diluted share should be considered in addition to, and not as a substitute for, net income and other measures of financial performance reported in accordance with U.S. GAAP.
+Adjusted net income attributable to Common Shareholders and adjusted net income attributable to Common Shareholders and other measures of financial performance reported in addition to, and not as a substitute for, net income attributable to Common Shareholders and other measures of financial performance reported in accordance with U.S. GAAP.